String Quartet No. 22 (Mozart)

-Wolfgang Amadeus Mozart composed his String Quartet No. 22 in B-flat major, K. 589, in 1790 in Vienna after a visit to the court of King Friedrich Wilhelm II, King of Prussia.
+Wolfgang Amadeus Mozart composed his String Quartet No. 22 in B♭ major, K. 589, in 1790 in Vienna after a visit to the court of King Friedrich Wilhelm II, King of Prussia.
 Mozart traveled with his friend and piano student Karl Alois, Prince Lichnowsky, and during these travels they had the opportunity to stop in Potsdam and attend an audience for Mozart at the King's court.
 Mozart was under financial stress and hoped to hold a position at the court of King Wilhelm II.
 Wilhelm was an amateur cellist, which is why the set of Prussian Quartets, of which the String Quartet No. 22 is a part, features an unusually prominent role for the cello.
 Despite such compositional efforts by Mozart to gain employment from the king, these quartets were sold without any dedication and published by Artaria.

 Background

 During the inception of the quartet, Mozart was in debt to Artaria because he had a failed subscription deal with that publisher.
 He was also in debt with his landlord and had conflicts over his debts with a pawnbroker.
 It was under these circumstances that he had his audience with King Friedrich Wilhelm II.
 The choice of Mozart to compose a prominent role for the cello was seemingly a strategic choice as the King himself was an amateur cellist.
 Mozart was never employed at the Prussian court, nor did the quartets ever receive a dedicatee.
 Mozart sold these quartets to Artaria so that, as he said in personal letters, "[He] could have cash in hand for [his] difficulties".
 These financial difficulties contribute to the quartet's unique character and style that contrast with Mozart's other late quartets.

-In 1991, the German-British musicologist Erik Smith discovered a short movement for string quartet in B-flat major, which was long thought to be lost.
+In 1991, the German-British musicologist Erik Smith discovered a short movement for string quartet in B♭ major, which was long thought to be lost.
 It was given the catalogue number K. 589a and received its premiere recording in 1991 for the then work-in-progress Complete Mozart Edition, performed by the Academy of St. Martin in the Fields' Chamber Ensemble.
 Smith stated that the work was most likely an original third movement to the quartet, K. 589.